 But the Lord will arise over you,

-I recall the moment that happened for me when I was ten years old.
-I was mopping the kitchen floor, which was fairly unique in itself.
+I recall the moment when that happened for me.
+I was ten years old, and was mopping the kitchen floor, which was fairly unique in itself.
 It was a Friday night, possibly Good Friday, and I had just finished watching the movie “King of Kings” on television.
 This movie was about Jesus Christ, including His death on the cross and resurrection from the dead.
 Having watched it, I regarded it as any other movie, a moving and emotional experience to be watched and then forgotten.
-But later, as I was mopping the floor directly in front of the kitchen sink, a realization suddenly came over me and stopped me in my tracks:
+But later, as I was mopping the floor directly in front of the kitchen sink, a realization suddenly came over me in my spirit and stopped me in my tracks:

 “God is real.
 The movie plot was real.
 It really happened!”